Émile Bouchard: Arrival to the Canadiens

-Though he had an immediate impact on the team, Bouchard had not scored many points for the team; in his first season, 1941–42, he collected six points in the regular season and scored the first NHL goal of his career in the Canadiens' first-round playoff loss to the Detroit Red Wings.
+Though he had an immediate impact on the team, Bouchard did not score many points for the team; in his first season, 1941–42, he collected six points in the regular season and scored the first NHL goal of his career in the Canadiens' first-round playoff loss to the Detroit Red Wings.

 NHL star

 The 1942–43 season was Bouchard's breakthrough year as he finished leading all Canadien defencemen in points and was key to the Canadiens' first season in several years without a losing record.
 They finished in fourth place with a record of 19 wins, 19 losses and 12 ties.
 Although they lost in the first round of the playoffs, the team was building in the right direction.

 The 1943–44 season was Maurice Richard's first full season with the Canadiens.
 Richard was not just an exciting player to watch which served to increase attendance, but also had the offensive skills needed to turn the Canadiens into an exceptional team.
 The Canadiens proceeded to dominate the regular season finishing well ahead of second-place Detroit.
 In the playoffs in the first round against Toronto, after losing the opening game, they won the next four straight to win the series.
-Then, in the final they swept Detroit in four games to win their first Stanley Cup in thirteen years.
+Then, in the final, they swept Detroit in four games to win their first Stanley Cup in thirteen years.
 While the "Punch Line" of Richard, Toe Blake and Lach provided the offensive power it was Bouchard and goal-tender Bill Durnan who kept the goals out.
 During the regular season Montreal had allowed only 109 goals, 68 less than second-place Detroit.
-Bouchard along with Richard and Lach were named to the NHL All Stars' second team and goaltender Bill Durnan made the first team and won the Vezina.
+Bouchard along with Richard and Lach was named to the NHL All Stars' second team and goaltender Bill Durnan made the first team and won the Vezina.
 Bouchard had become one of the most reliable defencemen in the league.
-He would be named to the NHL First All Star team, as one of the best defencemen in the league, for the next three seasons.
+He would be named to the NHL First All-Star team, as one of the best defencemen in the league, for the next three seasons.
 He won his second Stanley Cup in 1945–46.